Developer(s) – Factor 5

 Controls – 3/10

-Since the developers were making use of a very new control scheme, this game was always going to be a question of trial and error, and frankly, playing this game is like pulling teeth; it’s uncomfortable, and no one should ever have to go through it.
-They are extremely stiff, and hinder gameplay in such a way that makes this game almost unplayable.
+Since the developers were making use of a very new control scheme, Lair was always going to be a question of trial and error, and frankly, playing this game is like pulling teeth; it’s uncomfortable, and no one should ever have to go through it.
+They are extremely stiff and hinder gameplay in such a way that makes this game almost unplayable.

 Lifespan – 5/10

-Like many other mainstream releases to have found their way on the PlayStation 3, and throughout the seventh generation in general, Lair will last just under 10 hours, which is particularly underwhelming.
-As with most other aspects of this game, this says to me that the developers should have spent more time trying to get the fundamentals right and make a half decent game as opposed to going out of their way to try and convince critics that it was a good game, and failing miserably.
+Like many other mainstream games, releases to have found their way on the PlayStation 3, and throughout the seventh generation in general, Lair will last just under 10 hours, which is particularly underwhelming.
+As with most other aspects of this game, this says to me that the developers should have spent more time trying to get the fundamentals right and make a half-decent game as opposed to going out of their way to try and convince critics that it was a good game and failing miserably.

 Storyline – 2/10